Kuadrant/limitador/limitador-server/README.md

 ## Limits storage

-Limitador can store its limits and counters in-memory or in Redis.
+Limitador can store its limits and counters in-memory, disk or in Redis.
 In-memory is faster, but the limits are applied per instance.
 When using Redis, multiple instances of Limitador can share the same limits, but it's slower.